 One example is the conflict between coca growers and livelihood projects in Colombia (Rojas 2003).
-In the Apurímac and Ene River Valley in 2002, coca growers (cocaleros) rallied against "zero coca" alternative-livelihood projects supported by international nongovernmental organizations.
+In the Apurímac and Ene River Valley in 2002, coca growers (cocaleros) rallied against "zero coca" alternative-livelihood projects supported by international nongovernmental organizations (NGOs).
 Opposing these international livelihood projects, participants in a peasant rally asserted their cultural right to produce and grow coca by chewing and displaying coca leaves as part of an array of ethnic symbols that included traditional clothing and the Tawantinsuyu (Inca) flag.
 They rejected externally imposed programs to replace coca cultivation and, soon after, they forced CARE to leave the region, displaying their willingness to forgo foreign aid programs in order to continue engaging in coca production.
 An obvious question in this case is whether, if coca had no economic value, its cultivation would have been so energetically defended as a cultural right.
 Nonetheless, this example shows how cultural, political, and economic values can become united in an identity-based discourse.

-Another example of the failure of PCNRM to consider social identity can be drawn from the Acehnese separatist movement in Indonesia.
-John McCarthy argues that the Indonesian government's failure to adequately distribute rents from gas and oil reserves in Aceh provided a rallying point that encouraged a solidification of the Acehnese identity as an aggrieved and exploited community (McCarthy 2007).
-He argues that this is one of the primary ways in which institutionalized prejudices (like colonialism, classism, and racism) limit economic opportunity and intermix with social identity to result in political violence.
-He identifies other examples of how resource exploitation resulted in identity-based grievances and ethnic violence in the cases of the Ogoni people in the Niger delta region of Nigeria; the separatist war involving the Rio Tinto Panguna mine in Papua New Guinea; and violent conflicts involving the Freeport-McMoRan mining company, the government of Indonesia, and the Free Papua Movement (Organisasi Papua Merdeka) in the Indonesian province of West Papua (formerly West Irian Jaya).
+Another example of the failure of PCNRM to consider complicated ways in which social identity issues interlink to natural resources can be drawn from the Acehnese separatist movement in Indonesia.
+John McCarthy argues that the grievances concerning the Indonesian government's failure to adequately distribute rents from gas and oil reserves in Aceh were not the primary cause of conflict in Aceh.
+Rather, the state-managed resource exploitation had a demonstration effect that exemplified other grievances and provided a rallying point that encouraged a solidification of the Acehnese identity as an aggrieved and exploited community (McCarthy 2007).
+He argues that this demonstration effect is one of the primary ways in which institutionalized prejudices that limit economic opportunity intermix with social identity to result in political violence.
+He identifies other examples of how resource exploitation resulted in identity-based grievances and ethnic violence in the cases of the Ogoni people in the Niger delta region of Nigeria; the separatist war involving the Rio Tinto Panguna mine in Papua New Guinea; and violent conflicts involving the Freeport-McMoRan mining company, the government of Indonesia, and the Free Papua Movement (Organisasi Papua Merdeka) in the Indonesian province of West Papua (formerly West Irian Java).
 While all these situations illustrate the role of natural resources in conflict escalation, they also illustrate the failure to adequately manage resources or reframe resource demands during negotiations that occurred during pauses in the violence.
 Reframing of demands away from strict ethnonational identity claims on resource rents and toward comanagement, as is now being pursued in Aceh, could have helped transform these armed conflicts into stable post-conflict situations.